huggingface/hub-docs/docs/hub/datasets-image.md

 └── train-1023.tar
 ```

-Note that for the user convenience and to enable the [Dataset Viewer](./datasets-viewer), every dataset hosted in the Hub is automatically converted to Parquet format up to 5GB.
+Note that for user convenience and to enable the [Dataset Viewer](./datasets-viewer), every dataset hosted in the Hub is automatically converted to Parquet format up to 5GB.
 Read more about it in the [Parquet format](./datasets-viewer#access-the-parquet-files) documentation.

 ### Parquet format